Developing scripts remotely

 If you have access to admin privileges, you can [enable the OpenSSH on Windows 10](https://docs.microsoft.com/en-gb/windows-server/administration/openssh/openssh_install_firstuse).

-If you don't have access to admin privileges, you can install Git for Windows from here and configure VS Code to use the SSH client included in Git (File -> Preferences -> Settings -> search for "Remote SSH Path" and add path to your ssh.exe e.g C:\Users\\AppData\Local\Programs\Git\usr\bin\ssh.exe).
+If you don't have access to admin privileges, you can install [Git for Windows from here](https://gitforwindows.org/) and configure VS Code to use the SSH client included in Git (__File__ -> __Preferences__ -> __Settings__ -> search for __"Remote SSH Path"__ and add path to your ssh.exe e.g __C:\Users\<YOUR_USER>\AppData\Local\Programs\Git\usr\bin\ssh.exe__).
 You might also need to disable the setting "useLocalServer" if you encounter problems with VS Code using your Windows username rather than CSC username.

 Usage